 Our senior management encourages all employees to actively contribute to maintaining a safe and healthy working environment by participating in consultations and discussions on OH&S issues.
 We conduct regular reviews to ensure appropriate standards are upheld.

 The information in this ESG section cover our operations in Hong Kong only, unless otherwise specified.

-For more details of our ESG disclosures in 2024, please refer to our 2024 ESG Report published on our website (www.hangseng.com).
+For further details of our disclosures, please see the Bank's 2024 ESG Report published on our website (www.hangseng.com).